 Further revision calendars are included later in this post.

-Staying with a calculus theme, I used Dr Tom Bennison’s Integration a day Advent Calendar last year and will do so again this year – perfect for year 13.
+Staying with a calculus theme, I use Dr Tom Bennison’s Integration a day Advent Calendar annually – perfect for year 13 (UK age 17-18).

 Also on TES you can find an excellent calendar from Mark Dawes.

 This is a lovely resource with over 30 problem-solving tasks for use in maths lessons in December.
 Suitable for starter activities, they span a range of abilities in KS3 and KS4.
 As well as the calendar the resource includes worksheets for some of the problems and an Excel file showing the difficulty of the tasks.